TrellixVulnTeam/swahilipython_SCMU/Doc/library/enum.rst

-    The :meth:`__new__` method, if defined, is used during creation of the Enum members; it is then replaced by Enum's :meth:`__new__` which is used after class creation for lookup of existing members.
+    The :meth:`__new__` method, if defined, is used during creation of the Enum members; it is then replaced by Enum's :meth:`__new__` which is used after kundi creation for lookup of existing members.

 OrderedEnum